‘How Can I Generate More Leads for My Finance Company?’

 Offer: The forms collect information in exchange for an offer, which is defined as something of value to the visitor.
 The offer must have enough value to a visitor to convince them to part with personal information.

-Once you put all these elements together, you can use your various promotional channels to link and drive traffic to the landing page so you can start generating leads.
+Once you put all these elements together, you can use your various promotional channels to link and drive traffic to the landing page, so you can start generating leads.
 Here is a typical example of a pathway for lead generation:

 Chapter Six: Isn’t it Easier to Just Purchase Finance Leads?

 Everyone wants to fill their sales pipeline as quickly as possible.
 That’s where buying leads come in: potential quick wins.
 Buying finance leads, instead of generating them organically, is much easier and takes less time and effort, despite the expense.
-But, why shouldn’t you just buy them?
+So, why shouldn’t you just buy them?

 If they haven’t opted to receive messages about your specific services, then you’re in spam territory and this is dangerous for your company.
 Being flagged as spam means you can end up on a ‘black list’ which is shared with other email providers (there’s no escape).
 Once you’re there it’s very difficult to clean up your reputation after that.